miron-alexandru/Alien-Onslaught/README.md

 * Implemented loading screen.
 * Implemented sound effects for: Ship exploding, gift boxes, power ups, penalties, health and game over screen.
 * New sound effects for both the gameplay and UI and in addition to the new sound effects, there are also new penalties to make the game more challenging.
+* Enhanced the high score system to allow players to enter a personalized name for their achievement.
+This allows players to see their name next to their high score which is adding a sense of ownership and accomplishment.